Unveiling the Jewish Roots of Pentecost

 Photo by cottonbro studio on Pexels.com

 Bill: Grace and forgiveness, by John and Carol Arnott.
 That is an extremely good book.
-We buy bunches of them.
-We give them away because in there are principles with much more on those two first principles, forgiveness and bitter judgments.
-And they have testimonies, especially Carol’s whole experience with her mother.
+We buy bunches of them and give them away.
+They have principles and testimonies, especially Carol’s whole experience with her mother.
 She saw tremendous healing.
 It took a three-year process for her to walk through, but she saw tremendous healing and restoration with her mother who was very brutal, very abusive to her growing up as a kid.
 She was fully restored before she went on to be with Jesus and stuff.
 And so through that, through a revelation of all that stuff.

-Yeah.
-See, I’ve studied that, too.
-But it’s really helpful to have resources to use to teach from.
-So yeah, that’s a good one.
+Bill: So yeah, that’s a good one.
 That’s one we highly recommend.
 That book probably, I don’t know, probably has sold tens of millions of copies.
 It has gone out, all over the planet, that book.
 There are different versions.
 It used to be called, “The Importance of Forgiveness.”
 Now they’ve got it called, “Grace…” and they’ve added more to it, some amazing stuff on how to live in the grace of God.

 Photo by Josh Sorenson on Pexels.com